 Bring Towel and Clothes to Change

 The untamed waves don’t spare anybody, including those who don’t plan to swim or surf.
-Thus, bring extra clothes and a small towel unless you intend to fill your day in La Jolla with shopping, dining, and other “safe” activities in the Village.
+Thus, bring extra clothes and a small towel unless you plan to spend the whole day shopping, dining, and doing other “safe” activities in the Village of La Jolla.

 La Jolla nestles in the southern corner of California where sun shines brightly most of the year.
 Take care of your skin and be sure to use sunscreen all day long when in La Jolla.

-This concludes our guide to the best things to do and the best places to see in one day in La Jolla.
-For more information about the San Diego area, pleach check out our guides:
+This concludes our guide to the best things to do and the top places to see in one day in La Jolla.
+For more information about the San Diego area, please check out the following guides:

 - 18 Irresistible Day Trips from San Diego